CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 # Documentation

 #### Generate documentation from root
+This creates a doc-folder to root
 `rosdoc_lite rostest`

 ##### ...or from rostest folder
-`rosdoc_lite .`
+This creates a doc-folder inside rostest-folder `rosdoc_lite .`

-You can find the documentation in rostest/doc/ and view it on your browser.
+You can find the documentation in the doc-folder and view it on your browser.